-Leather is often considered a staple in men’s and women’s fashion.
-It is not always easy, however, to distinguish between real leather, bonded leather and faux or fake leather(PU leather).
-It can be quite frustrating to purchase a product which looks like a genuine leather product, but later to realize it is actually artificial leather or faux leather or a bonded leather.
-Authentic leather is much more expensive than faux leather and bonded leather, so it is important to know the difference between the three.
-Using the detail guidelines below, shoppers will be able to easily distinguish between real and faux leather and bonded leathers by mastering a few simple tips.
-Learning how to differentiate real leather from faux leather and bonded leather will ensure an efficient and enjoyable buying experience.
+Leather is often considered a staple in men's and women's fashion.
+It is not always easy, however, to distinguish between real leather and faux or fake leather(PU leather).
+It can be quite frustrating to purchase a product which looks like a genuine leather product, but later to realise it is actually artificial leather or faux leather.
+Authentic leather is much more expensive than faux leather, so it is important to know the difference between the two.
+Using the detail guidelines below, shoppers will be able to easily distinguish between real and faux leather by mastering a few simple tips.
+Learning how to differentiate real leather from faux leather will ensure an efficient and enjoyable buying experience.

 Genuine leathers are made from the skins of animals, such as cattle, goats, sheep and camel etc. There are many types of leather, but it can generally be categorized into three types: aniline, semi-aniline, and pigmented.
 When choosing which type of leather to purchase, consider the desired appearance, and how often the leather will be used.